-The White Teeth novel, which received numerous awards, including The Guardian Award for Best First Novel, tells the story of friends Archie Jones and Samal Iqbal, who met at the front during World War II.
+Award-winning novel White Teeth, including The Guardian's Best First Novel, follows friends Archie Jones and Samal Iqbal, who met at the front during World War II.

-White Teeth is a colorful portrait of postcolonial multicultural London, full of vibrant scenes and characters.
+White Teeth is a motley portrait of post-colonial, multicultural London, full of vivid scenes and characters.

-Critics noted the following two novels of the writer - NW (2012), which took 18th place in the BBC Culture survey, and On Beauty (2005).
+Critics also noted the next two novels of the writer - NW (2012), which took 18th place in the BBC Culture poll, and On Beauty (2005).

-10. Chimamanda Ngozi Adichie “Half of the Yellow Sun” (2006) - Chimamanda Ngozi Adichie “Half of a Yellow Sun”
+10. Chimamanda Ngozi Adichie “Half of a Yellow Sun” (2006) - Chimamanda Ngozi Adichie “Half of a Yellow Sun”

 The fearless and vivid second novel of a young Nigerian writer tells about the events of the recent past of her country, which touched directly on her family.

-“Half the yellow sun” is one of the motifs of the flag of Biafra, a state that existed on the territory of Nigeria during the civil war of 1967-1970.
+“Half of the yellow sun” is one of the motives for the flag of Biafra, a state that existed in Nigeria during the 1967-1970 civil war.

 The interethnic conflict of the Gaussian and Igbo peoples, from which the writer's grandfather suffered, influenced the fate of the main characters of the novel.

-“Adichi’s novel is written with extraordinary skill, artistic and intellectual,” critic Walton Muyumba notes.
-“This is also a serious political love affair in times of war.”
+“Adichi's novel is written with extraordinary skill, artistic and intellectual,” notes critic Walton Muyumba.
+"It's also a serious political love story during a war."

 9. Ian McEwan “Atonement” (2001) - Ian McEwan “Atonement”